It is a saddle-type synovial joint which acts to link the upper limb with the trunk.

 - Protraction of the shoulders – moving the shoulder girdle anteriorly

 - Retraction of the shoulders – moving the shoulder girdle posteriorly

-- Rotation – when the arm is raised over the head by flexion the clavicle rotates passively as the scapula rotates.
-This is transmitted to the clavicle by the coracoclavicular ligaments
+- Rotation – when the arm is raised over the head, the clavicle rotates passively as the scapula rotates.

 Mobility and Stability

-The sternoclavicular joint is required to accommodate the movements of the upper limb, and thus has a high degree of mobility.
-However, it also requires much stability, as it is the only connection between the upper limb and the axial skeleton.
+The sternoclavicular joint is required to be both mobile (to accommodate the movements of the upper limb) and strong (to form a stable connection between the upper limb and the trunk).

 - Type of joint – being a saddle joint it can move in two axes.

-- Strong ligaments – particularly the costoclavicular ligament, which transfers stress from the clavicle to the manubrium (via the costal cartilage).
+- Ligaments – particularly the costoclavicular ligament, which transfers forces from the clavicle to the manubrium (via the costal cartilage).

 Clinical Relevance: Dislocation of the Sternoclavicular Joint

-A dislocation of the sternoclavicular joint is quite rare and requires significant force.
+Dislocation of the sternoclavicular joint is rare and requires significant force.
 The costoclavicular ligament and the articular disc are highly effective at absorbing and transmitting forces away from the joint into the sternum.

 There are two major types of dislocation:

-- Anterior dislocations are the most common and can happen following a blow to the anterior shoulder which rotates the shoulder backwards.
+- Anterior dislocations (more common) – result from a blow to the anterior shoulder which rotates the shoulder backwards.

-- Posterior dislocations normally result from a force driving the shoulder forwards or from direct impact to the joint.
+- Posterior dislocations (less common) – result from a force driving the shoulder forwards or from direct impact to the joint.

-In younger people, the epiphyseal growth plate of the sternal end of the clavicle has not fully closed.
+In adolescents, the epiphyseal growth plate of the sternal end of the clavicle has not fully closed.
 In this population, the dislocation is usually accompanied by a fracture through the plate.